ShichenXie/scorecard/README.md

 [![](http://cranlogs.r-pkg.org/badges/scorecard)](https://cran.r-project.org/package=scorecard)

 The goal of `scorecard` package is to make the development of the traditional credit risk scorecard model easier and efficient by providing functions for some common tasks that summarized in below.
-This package can also used in the development of machine learning models on binomial classification.
+This package can also used in the development of machine learning models on binary classification.

 - data preprocessing (`split_df`, `replace_na`, `one_hot`, `var_scale`)
 - weight of evidence (woe) binning (`woebin`, `woebin_plot`, `woebin_adj`, `woebin_ply`)